 “Nothing in the word is weaker than water, but against the hard and the strong, nothing outdoes it.”

-My approach to martial arts is not only physical, rather it extends to include the philosophical viewpoint.
+My approach to martial arts does not concern only physicality, rather it extends to including philosophical and spiritual aspects.
 My aim is towards understanding of the art (in a broad sense) and personal improvement.
 Starting with Karate in 1999, by practicing Kung Fu I am becoming more and more involved in this search for spirituality, improving both my physical and mental skills.

 Kung Fu Chang (2012-)